-Mining Litecoin is done in the same way as Bitcoin – with the process called hashing.
+Litecoin vs Bitcoin mining is the same with the process called hashing.
 Hashing is done by specifically built miners – application-specific integrated circuits – that produce new blocks every 2.5 minutes – instead of Bitcoin’s ten minutes.
-These mining rigs are the reason why the network runs and creates new blocks of transaction records.
+These mining rigs are the reason why the Litecoin network runs and creates new blocks of transaction records.
 As mentioned, in Litecoin, each block is generated four times faster compared to Bitcoin.

 Just like with Bitcoin, Litecoin also utilizes reward halving to decrease the supply of cryptocurrencies into the economy.
 In the case of Litecoin, rewards are halved every 840,000 blocks, which means four times as many blocks need to be created before every halving.

 Another key difference for LTC is the use of different hashing algorithms to make LTC faster than BTC.
 Bitcoin’s algorithm uses SHA 256, while Litecoin uses scrypt algorithm.
 Scrypt algorithm is more complex than SHA 256 and is considered to be “memory-hard”.

 In cryptography, scrypt (pronounced “ess crypt”) is a password-based key derivation function created by Colin Percival, originally for the Tarsnap online backup service.
 The algorithm was specifically designed to make it costly to perform large-scale custom hardware attacks by requiring large amounts of memory.
 Therefore, mining devices for Litecoin’s blockchain are more complex.